spencerriddell/Gotta_graph_em_all/serg_working_file.md

 ## Height vs. Weight Colored by Total Stats

+To see how physical characteristics relate to strength, we plotted each Pokemon’s height and weight and colored the points by total stats.
+The plots shows that many of the heavier and taller Pokemon have higher stats (shown by the brighter colors).
+Smaller Pokemon have a wide range of stat values, meaning some are strong but many are not.
+This suggests that size does play a role in strength, although it is not the only factor.
+This is why we later include height and weight as covariates in the regression model.

 ``` r
 # eman - hypothesis testing
 # test 1: ANOVA - Do types differ in strength?